SS West Arvada: Fate

 In September 1919 she was on voyage from Galveston, United States to Bremen, Germany, with a cargo of 22,000 bales of cotton with a value of 21 million guilder under command of S. Crosby.
 During the night of 15 to 16 September 1919 she was sailing through a minefield around 16 mi northeast of Terschelling, the Netherlands.
 The second mine the boat struck set fire to the ship's oil and the cotton.
 The crew went into lifeboats and were picked up by the tugboat Volharding that was the first to reach the ship.
 Two more mines exploded and ten persons were thrown overboard.
 The ship Brandaris came from the Terschelling Rescue Committee, which had received a message at 1:45am via Scheveningen that a ship was sinking.
 The Brandaris took over the 37 people and brought them to Terschelling.
 47 people were saved.
-One Polish stoker was reported missing, who probably fell overboard during the last mine explosion.
+One Polish stoker, D.F.
+Lavendoski, was reported missing, who probably fell overboard during the last mine explosion.
 His body was later found in the water and buried at the old cemetery under lighthouse Brandaris.
 During the morning the masts and chimney were still visible above the water.